-Here are some programs to get you started with purchasing a home.
+Here are some loan programs to help you get started with purchasing a home.

 We have lenders that offer these programs.